deeppavlov/DeepPavlov/docs/components/morphotagger.rst

       }

 The next part performs the tagging itself.
-Together with general parameters it describes the input parameters of [CharacterTagger](deeppavlov/models/morpho_tagger/network.py) class.
+Together with general parameters it describes the input parameters of :class:`~deeppavlov.models.morpho_tagger.network.CharacterTagger`) class.

 ::